traxys/nextpass/Readme.md

 ### From Source

 If you want to build the package from source you will need the Rust compiler, you can get that from [rustup](https://rustup.rs/) for example.
 More information on installing Rust can be found [here](https://www.rust-lang.org/tools/install).
+A minimum of 1.39 is required to compile this program.

 Once you have a rust compiler, you can run `cargo build --release` and it will output the binary at `./target/release/nextpass`